Firms slow to move as global urban growth booms

 -- The capacity of ports to handle container traffic needs to rise by more than 2.5 times from today’s level to meet rising consumer demand.
 MGI estimates the cost at $200 billion, with emerging markets making up 85 percent of the total.

--- Cities will have to invest about $480 billion between now and 2025 to meet demand for municipal water and wastewater treatment of which $200 billion will be spent in the top 440 emerging market cities, MGI estimates, firstly Mumbai, followed by Delhi and Shanghai.
+-- Cities will have to invest about $480 billion between now and 2025 to meet demand for municipal water and wastewater treatment of which $200 billion will be spent in the top 440 emerging market cities, MGI estimates.
+The thirstiest markets will be Mumbai, followed by Delhi and Shanghai.